killdash9/broadcast.el/README.md

 buffer can kill and yank independent text.
 At the same time, kill ring operations are shared among buffers where it makes sense, allowing you to kill in a non-broadcast buffer and yank into a broadcast buffer and vice versa.
-When killing in a broadcast buffer, the kill is replicated in other broadcast buffers, which may place something different on their kill rings.
+When killing in a broadcast buffer, each broadcast buffer may place something different on their kill rings.
 The text that is killed in the primary broadcast buffer, (then one with focus), will also be placed on the main kill ring for non-broadcast buffers.

 Undo Boundaries
 ---------------